 Classroom Transformation Tip #1

 Decide beforehand what time frame you’ll give your kids to complete the event.
 Tell your class before they begin so they know how to handle their time wisely.

-Each of my Career Day Math Activities (classroom transformations that I make on TPT) come with 10 challenges.
+Each of my classroom transformations come with 10 challenges.
 From experience, I know that my kids will take about 1-2 hours to complete all challenges.
 I tell my kids before we begin that they will have an hour and fifteen minutes to work.
 They also can work on it during our remediation block at the end of the day if they need extra time.
 While we are working, I also call out time reminders.
 I will say “We’ve been working for 15 minutes, you should have at least 2 challenges done by now.”
 Or I will say, “We have been working for an hour, you need to be at least half done by this point.”
 These reminders help students stay on task and work to catch up if they are behind.

 I’ve seen some teachers split up classroom transformations into multiple days as well.
 They will do a classroom transformation just during their math block for 3 days in a row to allow time for everyone to finish.
 This works just as well!

 Classroom Transformation Tip #2

 Figure out ahead of time how your students will complete the activities.